Deskilling/eumelcraft/README.md

-# raspi-eumelcraft
+# Eumelcraft
+Includes:
+- All Eumelcraft mods for simple Installation
+- Data/Configs for the Minecraft Server (current version 1.21.4)
-Configuration for my Raspberry Pi 5
+- Configuration for my Raspberry Pi 5

 # Note
-All docker-compose.yml files, are modified and i removed all personal information
+All docker-compose.yml files, are modified and I removed all personal information